 Located with the spa suites, the family rooms have triple balconies, along with spacious bedrooms that can accommodate an additional two beds for children sharing with their parents.
 The rooms measuring over 70 m² with the balconies are also ideal for couples wanting the additional comfort of an oversized bedroom.

-Taking luxury game lodge accommodation a step further, River Lodge has two royal suites that offer substantial space and include a separate lounge and extended balcony, furnished with recliner couches.
-The en-suite bathroom has a bath and a dual shower overlooking the surrounding bush and resident wildlife, while the bedroom is spacious and opulently appointed.
+Taking luxury game lodge accommodation a step further, River Lodge has two Royal Suites that offer substantial space and include a separate lounge and extended balcony, furnished with recliner couches.
+The en suite bathroom has a bath and a dual shower overlooking the surrounding bush and resident wildlife, while the bedroom is spacious and opulently appointed.

-River Lodge’s 40 spacious air-conditioned suites have uninterrupted views over the Big Five game reserve from private patios, and all feature full, en-suite bathrooms with lavish amenities replenished daily.
+River Lodge’s 40 spacious, air-conditioned suites have uninterrupted views over the Big Five game reserve from private patios, and all feature full en suite bathrooms with lavish amenities replenished daily.
 The suites are decorated to reflect old Africa in a luxury game lodge setting.
 Beverage stations for early morning coffee in suite and minibars for sundowners on your private patio are standard in all rooms.

 Dishes are prepared with seasonal local produce and fresh herbs grown at Kapama River Lodge.
 Ethnic dishes and accompaniments like mealie pap (African-style polenta) and chakalaka (a hot and spicy relish) are used to give the taste of Africa, but more familiar food is also on the menu.

-African artifacts adorn the lounges of River Lodge, and a palate of red and gold reflects the colours of Africa’s earth.
+African artifacts adorn the lounges of River Lodge, and a palate of red and gold reflects the colors of Africa’s earth.
 Glass stack doors open onto the rim-flow pool to create an al fresco experience.
 The long, L-shaped lounge and bar, under double-volume thatch, follow the line of the pool to create an airy but cozy atmosphere.
 In winter, a double-sided fireplace provides additional warmth.
 Recliners under umbrellas beckon guests to enjoy shady relaxation around the pool, which is also a prime vantage point for game viewing.
-A small, permanent waterhole lies just beyond the perimeter of River Lodge and attracts various antelope species, elephant and buffalo, so viewing the Big Five with cocktail in hand is quite usual from here.
+A small, permanent waterhole lies just beyond the perimeter of River Lodge and attracts various antelope species, elephant, and buffalo, so viewing the Big Five with cocktail in hand is quite usual from here.